-Audits encryption algorithms, key sizes, TLS config, password hashing, and RNG usage.
+Audits encryption algorithms, key sizes, TLS config, password hashing, and RNG (random number generation) usage.

 Paste your code below and results will stream in real time.
 Each finding includes severity ratings, line references, and fix suggestions.
 You can export the report as Markdown or JSON.